The 4th Global Conference on Women's Studies

 Following the success of the third edition of the Global Conference on Women’s Studies, we are excited to announce the 4th edition of this premier academic event.
 Attended by scholars, researchers, and scientists from around the world, WOMENSCONF is more than an academic event.
 It’s a community and a knowledge platform.
 The connections that you make at the event and the memories from learning and networking sessions will last you long after the event is over.

 This women’s studies conference will zoom in on pressing challenges in the field and the barriers that communities face on a global, regional, and local levels in their fight for gender equality.
-WOMENSCONF 2022 will take place in the lively city of Rotterdam, Netherlands, on the 25th-27th of February.
-While we are looking forward to meeting our attendees at the venue, if you can’t travel to Rotterdam, make sure to register as a virtual participant.
+WOMENSCONF 2022 will take place in the lively city of London, United Kingdom, on the 24th– 26th of November.
+While we are looking forward to meeting our attendees at the venue, if you can’t travel to London, make sure to register as a virtual participant.

 Mark WOMENSCONF 2022 on your calendar – this is a must-attend event on women’s studies.